tholden/dynareOBC/ReadMe.txt

       If the simulation is at the bound for at most this number of periods divided by the number of bounds, then a pre-computed solution will be used, increasing the speed of long simulations, or those involving integration.
-    * Omega=FLOAT (default: 1000)
-      The tightness of the constraint on the news shocks.
-If this is large, solutions with news shocks close to zero will be returned when there are multiple solutions.
     * MILPSolver=STRING
       (default: gurobi,cplex,xpress,mosek,scip,cbc,intlinprog,lpsolve,glpk,*)
       DynareOBC uses YALMIP internally for solving a mixed integer linear programming problem.
 This